robotology/walking-teleoperation/docs/FrameDescriptions.md

 Following are the descriptions of the Frames used by different devices in our framework:

+## Inertial Frame

+The inertial frame of the human in our Oculus and Cyberith Virtualizer treadmill teleoperation setup are as following:

 ## Oculus Device
 According to the [Oculus documentation](https://developer.oculus.com/documentation/native/pc/dg-sensor/), the frames attached to the Oculus Virtual Reality (OVR) headset are as following.
 According to the Oculus documentation: